 “For a quarter.”
-I’m not hungry, not for this anyways, but why not jack with her a bit?
-Sadistic games can be the best, especially between friends.
+I’m not hungry, not for school food anyways, but why not jack with June a bit?
+Sadistic games are the best, they keep you sharp.

 “I’m not giving you a quarter.”
 She scoops another spoonful of peas into her mouth and works it around for what seems like forever.
-She once told me to chew my food twenty times to “get the benefit”.
+She once told me to chew my food twenty times to “get the benefit.”
 It’s something she got from a movie.
-At first, I thought it was a joke, but apparently, she’s taken it as gospel.
+At first I thought it was a joke, but apparently, she takes anything John Malkovich says as gospel.

 “No quarter, no roll.”
 I place the roll beside my tray.
-It might as well be a thousand miles away, surrounded by armed natives, and protected by several blood-curdling curses.
+It might as well be a thousand miles away, surrounded by angry natives, and protected by a blood-curdling, fate sealing curse.

 “Fine.”
 She leans over the table and spears my country fried hamburger with her fork and places it on her plate, returning with a spoon for the peas.

 “How can you eat that stuff?”
 I ask.
 It’s an honest question.
-For being as chunky as I am, I’m a finicky eater and have never taken to school food.
+For being as chunky as I am (I tip the scales at *** lbs the last time I checked) I’m a finicky eater and have never taken to bulk bought and prepared food.
 “This crap is gross.”

 “I’m hungry, unlike some people, and it helps to keep up my figure.”
 She slaps her butt.
 “This Latina a** needs a lot of filling.
 Besides that, it’s free.
 Thanks, Democrats!”
 She sings this last part out as if to a Secret Santa.

-“Well, excuse me, Ronald Reagan.
+“Well, excuse me, little Ms. Ronald Reagan.
 I didn’t mean to give you Republicans another reason to hate me.”
-Apparently, chewing every morsel twenty times may be a necessity but not talking with your mouth full-that’s optional.
+It’s funny how chewing every morsel twenty times is a necessity, but talking with your mouth full is optional.
 “And I’m getting that roll one way or another.”

-“Nothing I life is free.
-Especially, not this roll.
+“Nothing I life is free, that includes this roll.
 This will be your first lesson in Capitalism.”
 I sit the roll on the seat beside me.

-“Great now it’s going to taste like butt.”
-She says, still eyeing the roll and smacking her lips in pantomime.
+“Great, now it’s going to taste like butt.”
+Still eyeing the roll and she smacks her lips in pantomime.
 She knows she could take it by force is she wanted, but whats the fun in that?
 “But I still want you, my carb-rich friend.”